Macedonius I of Constantinople: Biography

-After bishop Alexander of Constantinople's death in 336, his orthodox followers supported Paul I of Constantinople.
-On the other hand, the Arians rallied round Macedonius I. The former was ordained bishop but did not hold his bishopric long.
-The Semi-Arian Roman emperor Constantius II came to Constantinople, convened a synod of Arian bishops, banished Paul I, and, to the disappointment of Macedonius I, translated Eusebius of Nicomedia to the vacant see.
-This was thought to have been in 338.
+Following the death of Bishop Alexander of Constantinople in 336, his Nicene followers supported Paul I as his successor, while the Arians rallied behind Macedonius.
+Paul was ordained bishop, but his tenure was brief.
+In 338, the Semi-Arian Emperor Constantius II arrived in Constantinople, convened a synod of Arian bishops, and banished Paul.
+To Macedonius's disappointment, the emperor transferred Eusebius of Nicomedia to the vacant see.

-Eusebius's death in 341 restarted hostilities between the partisans of Paul I and Macedonius I. Paul I returned, and was introduced into the Irene church of Constantinople; Arian bishops immediately ordained Macedonius in St. Paul's church.
-So violent did the tumult become that Constantius II sent his general Hermogenes (died 342) to eject Paul I for a second time.
-His soldiers met with open resistance; the general was killed and his body dragged through the city.
+Eusebius's death in 341 reignited hostilities between the supporters of Paul and Macedonius.
+Paul returned and was installed in the Church of Irene in Constantinople, while Arian bishops immediately ordained Macedonius in the Church of St. Paul.
+The ensuing violence prompted Constantius II to send his general Hermogenes (d.
+342) to expel Paul for a second time.
+However, Hermogenes's soldiers met with open resistance; the general was killed, and his body was dragged through the city.

-Constantius II at once left Antioch and punished Constantinople by depriving the people of half their daily allowance of corn.
-Paul I was expelled; Macedonius I was severely blamed for his part in these disturbances, and for allowing himself to be ordained without imperial sanction; but over all the Arians triumphed.
-Macedonius I was permitted to officiate the church in which he had been consecrated.
-Paul I went to Rome, and he and Athanasius of Alexandria and other orthodox bishops expelled from their sees were sent back by Pope Julius I with letters rebuking those who had deposed them.
-Philip the prefect executed the fresh orders of the emperor in hurrying Paul into exile to Thessalonica, and in reinstating Macedonius, but not without bloodshed.
+Upon hearing of the unrest, Constantius II left Antioch and punished Constantinople by halving the city's grain allowance.
+Paul was expelled.
+Although Macedonius was severely blamed for his role in the disturbances and for accepting ordination without imperial sanction, the Arians ultimately triumphed.
+Macedonius was permitted to serve in the church where he had been consecrated.
+Paul traveled to Rome, where he joined Athanasius of Alexandria and other Nicene bishops who had been expelled from their sees.
+Pope Julius I sent them back with letters rebuking those who had deposed them.
+Meanwhile, the imperial prefect Philip executed new orders to exile Paul to Thessalonica and reinstate Macedonius, a process that resulted in further bloodshed.

-Macedonius held the see for about six years, while letters and delegates, the pope and the emperors, synods and counter-synods, were debating and disputing the treatment of Paul I and Athanasius.
-In 349 the alternative of war offered by Constans, emperor of the West, induced Constantius II to reinstate Paul I; and Macedonius I had to retire to a private church.
-The murder of Constans in 350 placed the East under the sole control of Constantius II, and Paul I was at once exiled.
-Imperial edicts followed, which permitted the Arians to claim to be the dominant faction in the church.
+Macedonius held the see for approximately six years, during which the treatment of Paul and Athanasius was fiercely debated by letters, delegates, synods, and counter-synods involving both the pope and the emperors.
+In 349, a threat of war from Constans, the Western emperor, compelled Constantius II to reinstate Paul, forcing Macedonius to withdraw to a private church.
+However, the assassination of Constans in 350 left the East under Constantius's sole control, and Paul was immediately exiled once again.
+Subsequent imperial edicts allowed the Arians to become the dominant faction in the church.